baileyp/advent-of-code-2017/common/day-23/README.md

 For two, even if I had, I have zero practice in translating assembly and honestly, after working on this problem, I don't find the process to be terribly fun or rewarding.

-I loaded all the instructions so I could at least dynamically pull the key instruction values, although many solutions I saw on Reddit just hard-coded these values.
+I loaded all the instructions so I could at least dynamically pull the key instruction values although many solutions I saw on Reddit just hard-coded these values.

 Once the min, max, and increment values for register b have been loaded, the algorithm is O(B√B) where `B` is the